-This has been my favourite Camera so far.
-I love how my pictures come out crisp and colourful.
-It also has a screen which is useful when v blogging.
+This has been my favorite Camera so far.
+I love how my pictures come out crisp and colorful.
+It also has a screen that is useful when v blogging.
 You can check out what I meant on my Instagram which is here.

 This is my good old Go pro that I take with me everywhere.
 I recommend it because it is small, lightweight and waterproof.
 I have had made many memories with this trusted item and looking forward to more.

 Accessories For Go Pro Hero 4 Check it out here

 I have been using SanDisk since my first camera which was back in 2009.
 They build quality memory cards.
 I recommend getting at least two, just in case something happens to one of them.

 Do you think it’s a hassle of plugging your camera into your computer?
 This memory card reader will fit cards of all sizes and make an easy transfer to your computer.
 The reader supports all popular SD memory card formats, including SD™/SDHC™/SDXC™ memory cards, UHS-I SDHC/SDXC memory cards, and microSDHC™/microSDXC™ memory cards.
 It is also compatible with the latest UDMA 7-enabled CompactFlash cards.

 - If you’ve any other questions about Kerala Blog Express.

 - Places to visit in Wayanad in two days

 - Sydney itinerary 5 days is here.